mongodb/terraform-provider-mongodbatlas/website/docs/r/network_peering.html.markdown

 * `gcp_project_id` - GCP project ID of the owner of the network peer.
 * `error_message` - When `"status" : "FAILED"`, Atlas provides a description of the error.
 * `network_name` - Name of the network peer to which Atlas connects.
-* `atlas_gcp_project_id` - The Atlas GCP Project ID for the GCP VPC used by your atlas cluster that it is needed to set up the reciprocal connection.
+* `atlas_gcp_project_id` - The Atlas GCP Project ID for the GCP VPC used by your atlas cluster that is needed to set up the reciprocal connection.
 * `atlas_vpc_name` - Name of the GCP VPC used by your atlas cluster that is needed to set up the reciprocal connection.

 **AZURE ONLY:**